godep-migrator/qotd-server/README.md

-This is a QOTD server written as a small project for exploring Go.
+This is a [QOTD server](http://tools.ietf.org/html/rfc865), it is pretty full featured.

 > You can get *anywhere* in ten minutes if you drive fast enough.